Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 In addition to these permits, depending on your skills and field of expertise you might be able to acquire one of the following employment permits to Ireland:

-Before you can apply for an Employment Visa to Ireland you need to obtain your employment permit.
+Before you can apply for a Work visa to Ireland you need to obtain your employment permit.
 If you are not sure which employment permit is the right one for you, get in touch with our team and they will help you determine it.

-How to apply for an Irish Work Visa?
+How to apply for an Ireland Work Visa?

 An immigration official will then review the skills and qualifications you mentioned in the application form and will assess your eligibility for your chosen employment permit.
 If they might ask you to submit more information, you will have 28 days to provide the requested evidence.